nc108x/2023-scoreboard/README.md

 <img src="./preview.png" width="800"/>

 [Link](https://nc108x.github.io/2023-scoreboard/) \
-Designed for the internal use of the HKUST Robotics Team
+Designed for the internal use of the HKUST Robotics Team.

 First time using Javascript and ReactJS so code is very bad I am trying my best orz \
 WIP so stuff may be broken use at your own risk.

 ### Usage

-- Left click on a pole to add a red ring and right click to add a blue ring
+- Left click on a pole to add a red ring and right click to add a blue ring.
 - Other controls are pretty self-explanatory.

 ### Known Issues